-In addition to increasing WiFi speeds and ridding your home of Internet dead spots, today’s newer mesh routers are easier than ever to setup and do a much better job than anything your cable or telephone high-speed connection is providing (and many times charging a monthly fee for it).
+In addition to increasing WiFi speeds and ridding your home of Internet dead spots, today’s newer mesh routers are easier than ever to set up and do a much better job than anything your cable or telephone high-speed connection is providing (and many times charging a monthly fee for it).

 3/ Install a Password Manager to strengthen access

-The free version allows for you to use it on only one device, like your phone, tablet of computer.
+The free version allows you to use it on only one device, like your phone, tablet, or computer.
 The LastPass full version is a better value and easier to use on every device without restrictions.

 4/ Use a VPN to keep everything private and away from prying eyes